stuartmcalpine/myADS/README.md

 - Author position is determined from the full author list

 **Deep Search**:
-By default, myADS tracks papers where the author is first author.
-Use `--deep` to find papers where they appear in any position, with interactive confirmation to avoid false matches.
+Default tracking behavior depends on ORCID: with ORCID, myADS tracks papers at any author position (where ORCID is attached in ADS) plus first-author papers by name; without ORCID, only first-author papers are tracked.
+Use `--deep` to find additional co-authored papers not captured by ORCID search, with interactive confirmation to avoid false matches.

 **Automatic Resilience**:
 - Auto-handles expired ADS tokens